Cross-Validation with Antithetic Gaussian Randomization: The proposed estimator for the normal means problem

 Since $\tY^{(k)}_{\text{train}}\sim\N(\theta,(1+\alpha)\sigma^2 I_n)$, straightforward calculations show that the CB estimator is unbiased for a noise-inflated version of the prediction error

-This estimand corresponds to the prediction error when $g$ is trained on noisier data, with variance inflated by a factor of $(1+\alpha)$.
-The estimator $\CB_\alpha$ is, therefore, biased for the true prediction error $\PE(g)$, defined in Equation~\eqref{pred:error}.
-However, the bias---the difference between the noise-inflated prediction error $\PE_{\alpha}(g)$ and the original estimand $\PE(g)$---converges to zero as the parameter $\alpha$ approaches zero.
-Nevertheless, as in standard train-test splitting, a bias-variance tradeoff arises here: reducing the bias by decreasing $\alpha$ comes at the expense of increased variance.
-As shown in \cite{oliveira2021unbiased}, the variance of the CB estimator is of order $O((K\alpha)^{-1})$.
-This implies that, for any finite $K$, the variance of the CB estimator becomes unbounded as the bias decreases to $0$.
+This estimand represents the prediction error obtained when $g$ is trained on noisier data, with variance inflated by a factor of $(1+\alpha)$.
+As a result, $\CB_\alpha$ is biased for the actual prediction error $\PE(g)$, defined in Equation~\eqref{pred:error}.
+Note that the bias---the difference between the noise-inflated prediction error $\PE_{\alpha}(g)$ and the original estimand $\PE(g)$---converges to zero as the parameter $\alpha$ approaches zero.
+Nevertheless, similar to standard cross-validation, a bias--variance tradeoff arises here as well: reducing bias by decreasing $\alpha$ comes at a cost of higher variance. \cite{oliveira2021unbiased} show that the variance of the CB estimator is of order $O((K\alpha)^{-1})$ as $\alpha$ approaches $0$, which means that for any fixed $K$, its variance diverges as the bias is driven to $0$.

-We address this limitation of the CB estimator by introducing a randomization scheme with a carefully chosen correlation structure, which we refer to as an ``antithetic" randomization scheme.
+We propose a novel antithetic randomization scheme, presented below, that overcomes this limitation of the CB estimator for a large class of smooth prediction functions.